EuroVA 2020 is the eleventh international EuroVis workshop on Visual Analytics.

 At least one author of an accepted paper must register and participate in the workshop to present the accepted work.

-The authors of selected papers will be invited to submit an extended version of their paper to a special issue of a journal.
-We are working on finalizing the details of the journal and the special issue.
+Following the workshop, the authors of selected papers will be invited to submit an extended version of their paper to a special issue of the Information Visualisation journal or to extend their paper as a regular submission to the ACM TiiS journal.
 In the recent years, authors are invited to submit extended versions of their papers to ACM TiiS and The Visual Computer.
-Further details will be announced on this page.
+Further details will be announced later.

 - Cagatay Turkay, University of Warwick, UK